src-d/okrs/README.md

 ### Get gitbase enterprise ready
 - [ ] Release a stable gitbase version
   - [ ] Add regression testing
-- [ ] Improve gitbase performance to single second responses on most queries
 - [ ] Ensure gitbase interoperability with 3rd party tools

+#### Improve gitbase performance to single second responses on most queries
+- [ ] **Key results pending an internal engineering meeting**
+- [ ] Switch Engine to use gitbase as a backend
+  - [ ] Change engine schema to match gitbase's
+  - [ ] Replace actual JGit implementation with a query builder and calls to gitbase

 ### Setup a stable 'Code As Data' deployment in our cluster for BigCompanyG